wilribeiro13/wildsonribeiro/README.md

 ## Olá! 👋🏼

-I'm **Wildson Ribeiro**, I'm Wildson Ribeiro, a seasoned IT Analyst.
+I'm **Wildson Ribeiro**, a seasoned IT Analyst.
 I was born and raised in Belo Horizonte, Brazil.
 I'm currently migrating from infra area to devops and looking for an opportunity.

 - I have a Bachelor degree in Computer Network ([UNA](https://www.una.br/), Brazil) 🇧🇷
 - I leard about **cloud**, **devops Tools**, **monitoring** and **Python** 🐍😎